Do Go On - 207 - The Golden State Killer

 It was still that kind of thing.

-So once they connected them, they're like, oh, we should have talked to each other.
+So once they connected him, they're like, oh, we should have talked to each other before.

-Yeah, oh, that made sense.
-So weird.
-You had that.
-We had something incredibly similar just
+We had something incredibly similar just before you.

-before you.
-So the two that survived Soren, but he was in a mask.
+So the two that survived saw him, but he was in a mask.

-So he's wearing like a balaclavra, I would assume.
+So he's wearing like a balaclava, I would assume.

 Blue eyes, that's a minority, I think, of eyes.

-well that's probably if you take the worldwide population
+Well, that's probably if you take the worldwide population into it.

 And I do.

-Clearly it wasn't less likely that it was someone from Asia.
+People are like, well, it clearly wasn't less likely that it was someone from Asia.

 Different part of the world.